DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 **INPUT**

-* graph - a netwrokx graph
+* graph - networkx.classes.graph.Graph snapshots of the temporal graph
 * node - the id of the node under consideration
 * new_infected - list of pearson newely infected
-* current_time - float representig the current time of the simulation
+* current_time - float the absolute time since the beginning of the simulation

 ## enforce_policy